 There is no shortage of unique things to do in Turks and Caicos.
 These four activities will make some unforgettable memories:

 There is plenty to explore in Turks and Caicos, and what better way to do it than on horseback?
 Explore the white sand beaches and quiet dirt roads leading to secluded Long Bay Beach or ride at sunset along Bight Beach.
-Travelers can even ride their horses through the crystal clear ocean.
-It doesn't matter what experience level a rider is, so saddle up!
+You can even ride your horse through the crystal clear ocean.
+It doesn't matter what experience level rider you are, so saddle up!

 Take a magical journey through the shallow water estuaries of the Turks and Caicos national park system.
-Guests connect with nature as they paddle through a maritime forest with mangroves lining the canals.
+Connect with nature as you paddle through a maritime forest with mangroves lining the canals.
 The mangroves not only block the winds, but make the water crystal clear and provide a natural nursery for so much wildlife!
 This activity is for all levels since 90% of the tour is in knee-deep water.

 Anyone wanting to learn the sport of kiteboarding or just looking to get a taste of what it’s all about, can take advantage of one-on-one private kiteboarding lessons in the Turks and Caicos.
 Spend the day learning about wind theory, safety and setup on land and then get straight into the water to learn to use the kite.